unixnut/cookiecutter-pypackage/docs/prompts.rst

 github_username
     Your GitHub username.

+github_repo
+    The name of the GitHub repo, with hyphens instead of spaces.
+Your PyPi project will use github_repo.

 project_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.

 project_slug
     The namespace of your Python package.
 This should be Python import-friendly.
 Typically, it is the slugified version of project_name.
-Note: your PyPi project and Travis links will use project_slug, so change those in the README afterwards.
+Note: your Travis links will use project_slug.

 project_short_description
     A 1-sentence description of what your Python package does.